2025 Solar Incentives Guide for Hazelwood, MO - Tax Credits & Rebates

 Federal Solar Incentives

 When someone says "solar incentives," you likely think of federal incentives first.
 You've likely heard of the Federal Solar Investment Tax Credit, or ITC.
-The ITC is a tax credit equal to a certain percentage of the money you spend on your solar system.
+This is a tax credit equal to a predetermined percentage of the money you spend on your solar system.

-The ITC was originally for 30% of the total cost of solar panel installation, and has fluctuated slightly over the years between 26-30%.
+The ITC was originally for 30% of the cost of solar system installation, and has fluctuated slightly over the last few years between 26-30%.
 The percentage you qualify for will depend on when your solar system was installed.
-The total installation cost includes the panels themselves as well as the cost of labor, equipment and accessories.
+The total cost of installation includes the panels themselves as well as the cost of equipment, accessories and labor.
 There is no maximum amount you can claim.
-The ITC can be applied to solar systems installed after January 1, 2006, on your primary or secondary residence.
-The residence must be in the United States and owned by you.
+The ITC can be applied to solar panels installed after January 1, 2006, on your primary or secondary residence.
+The residence must be owned by you and in the United States.

 State & Local Solar Incentives

-In addition to federal solar incentives, there are often also state ones.
-Rebates, tax credits and more may be available at a more local level.
-These incentives — which might be given by your county or municipality, or by the state of Missouri — might be offered on an ongoing basis, or for only a limited time.
+Some solar incentives are often also provided by state and local governments.
+As with federal incentives, these might include rebates, tax credits and more.
+The incentives — which might be handled by the state of Missouri, or by your county or municipality — may be offered on an ongoing basis, or for only a limited time.

 Next Steps for Installing Solar in Hazelwood

-The variety of available solar incentives has enormously increased the nationwide adoption of solar energy over the past 15 years.
-You might qualify for solar incentives from the federal government, the Missouri government or from your local utility company.
-Speak with your local solar panel installation expert today to learn more and to save the most money possible on solar panels for your Hazelwood home.
+Solar energy use nationwide has gone up significantly in the last 15 years, in part thanks to the proliferation of solar incentives.
+You can obtain these incentives from the Missouri government, the federal government or your local utility company.
+Speak with your local solar panel installation company today to find out more information and to save as much money as possible on solar panels for your Hazelwood home.

 EcoWatch's Hazelwood, MO Solar Incentives FAQs